The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU Spectrometer: Photometric Calibration: Channels 1-3

 We adopted the latest STScI CALSPEC spectral models \citep[Table \ref{results.table};][]{bgt14, bohlin22}\footnote{https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/calspec} for our analysis.
 The corresponding ratios between the uncalibrated spectra and the CALSPEC models are shown in Figure \ref{photom1b.fig} for the example case of 10 Lac and 16 Cyg B in Channel 1B.
 As illustrated in this figure the direct ratio of uncalibrated spectra and CALSPEC model is noisy, and also shows periodic modulations in some bands due to low-frequency fringing caused by the detector buried contact that are not currently corrected by the static fringe flats \citep{argyriou20b}.\footnote{In the future, this periodic component may instead be incorporated into the fringe flats.} We therefore fit this ratio with a basis-spline function to determine the best-fitting calibration factor for each star.
 We use the minimum number of spline breakpoints necessary to convincingly fit broad variations in the spectral response function while iteratively rejecting and interpolating over narrow spectral features and any residual fringing artifacts.
 Likewise, we use these response functions to define the default wavelength cutoffs used for IFU cube building in the JWST pipeline, trimming those wavelengths where the calibration vectors from different stars start to diverge rapidly (dashed vertical lines in Figure \ref{photom1b.fig}).

-As indicated by Table \ref{results.table}, the effective S/N\footnote{Estimated from a bootstrapped analysis of the spectra themselves by calculating the RMS variations when the calibrated spectrum is divided by a moderate-order basis spline fit to the spectrum to remove spectral features and any leftover residual fringing.} of these ten stars in different bands can vary considerably.
+Table \ref{results.table} shows that the effective S/N\footnote{Estimated from a bootstrapped analysis of the spectra themselves by calculating the RMS variations when the calibrated spectrum is divided by a moderate-order basis spline fit to the spectrum to remove spectral features and any leftover residual fringing.} of these ten stars can vary considerably in different bands.
 The spectrum of 10 Lac has by far the highest S/N (typically 600--1000 throughout Channels 1A--3C; see also Figure \ref{photom1b.fig}) thanks to its intrinsic brightness, total integration time, and 57-point dither pattern marginalizing any flatfield systematics across the entire field of view.
 We therefore derive our initial Channels 1A--3C response function from the 10 Lac calibration vector as the bright O-dwarf spectrum contains only moderate spectral features easily interpolated over by the spline routine.

 Despite the high SNR of the 10 Lac spectrum, model predictions for any individual star typically have systematic uncertainties $\sim$ 2\% \citep{bgt14}.
 Indeed, the calibration vectors derived from each of the different stars (Figure \ref{relphotom.fig}) show clear systematic offsets in addition to higher frequency variations due to differences in the spline model fit to the noisier spectra.
 We therefore fit a low-order polynomial to the average response vectors of all ten stars (dashed black line in Figure \ref{relphotom.fig}), and multiply the 10 Lac calibration vector by this polynomial in order to obtain the final calibration vector for each band.